rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://youtu.be/R8Tqnly5-Qw?t=171

-Other: rarely a cruel glitch can happen here where Kratos falls out of bounds during the cutscene after beating the first tentacle.
+Other: rarely a cruel bug can happen here where Kratos falls out of bounds during the cutscene after beating the first tentacle.
 This causes him to not only die but also become checkpointed out of bounds, meaning that it is impossible to continue playing from that point.
-Have to retry from chapter beginning!
+Have to retry the Chapter from beginning!

 Videos:
 1, AKheon's vid: